 This is most likely my favorite expression in Turkish.
 It means that you’re high or drunk.
 How funny?

-This word is used for a very attractive young woman.
+This word is used in regard to a very attractive young woman.

 This has nothing to do with catching a chill, nor with any other illness.
 If you’ve caught a cold in your head, it means you’ve gone crazy.